-5 Warner, B. and P. Roundtree, 1997, "Local social ties in a community and crime model: questioning the systematic nature of informal social control," Social Problems 44: pp. 521-536
+Warner, B. and P. Roundtree, 1997, "Local social ties in a community and crime model: questioning the systematic nature of informal social control," Social Problems 44: pp. 521-536

-6 Sampson, R., S. Raudenbush, F. Earls.
+&lt;sup>6 Sampson, R., S. Raudenbush, F. Earls.
 1997.
 "Neighborhoods and Violent Crimes," Science 277: pp 918-24.

 Green and White found that homeowners have a significant effect on their children's success.
-The decision to stay in school by teenage students is higher for those raised by home-owning parents compared to those in renter households.7 Furthermore, daughters of homeowners have a much lower incidence of teenage pregnancy.
+The decision to stay in school by teenage students is higher for those raised by home-owning parents compared to those in renter households.
+Furthermore, daughters of homeowners have a much lower incidence of teenage pregnancy.
 The authors point to certain behavioral characteristics required of homeowners that get passed onto their children.
 First, a home purchase naturally involves one of the largest financial commitments most households will undertake.
 Homeowners, therefore, tend to minimize bad behavior by their children and those of their neighbors that can negatively impact the value of homes in their neighborhood.
 Second, homeowners are required to take on a greater responsibility such as home maintenance and acquiring the financial skills to handle mortgage payments.
 These life management skills may get transferred to their children.
 However, the causation link between homeownership and improved schooling performance is not completely clear.
 It could very well be that homeownership brings residential stability, and it is the stability that raises educational attainment.
-Such an interpretation would be consistent with a study by the New York Federal Reserve Bank which found that, though homeownership raises educational outcomes for children, neighborhood stability further enhanced the positive outcome.8 In addition, a study by Hanushek, Kain, and Rivkin showed that changing schools negatively impacts children's educational outcomes particularly for minorities and low income families.9 Aaronson found that parental homeownership in low-income neighborhoods has a positive impact on high school graduation.10 But he cautioned that some of the positive effects may arise due to the greater neighborhood stability (less residential movement) and not necessarily to homeownership alone.
+Such an interpretation would be consistent with a study by the New York Federal Reserve Bank which found that, though homeownership raises educational outcomes for children, neighborhood stability further enhanced the positive outcome.
+8 In addition, a study by Hanushek, Kain, and Rivkin showed that changing schools negatively impacts children's educational outcomes particularly for minorities and low income families.
+Aaronson found that parental homeownership in low-income neighborhoods has a positive impact on high school graduation.
+10 But he cautioned that some of the positive effects may arise due to the greater neighborhood stability (less residential movement) and not necessarily to homeownership alone.

-In another study by Harkness and Newman, the authors examined whether children from lowerincome and higher-income families benefit equally from homeownership and found that for children growing up in families with incomes less than 150 percent of the federal poverty line, homeownership raises educational attainment, earnings, and welfare independence in young adulthood.
+In another study by Harkness and Newman, the authors examined whether children from lower-income and higher-income families benefit equally from homeownership and found that for children growing up in families with incomes less than 150 percent of the federal poverty line, homeownership raises educational attainment, earnings, and welfare independence in young adulthood.
 These positive results do not extend to the long-term outcomes of children in families with incomes more than 150 percent of the poverty line, however.
-These findings suggest that homeownership effects are not only attributable to unobserved characteristics of homeowners, but also indicate causal effects11.
+These findings suggest that homeownership effects are not only attributable to unobserved characteristics of homeowners, but also indicate causal effects.

 In another study, jointly authored by a sociologist and an economist, a higher overall quality of life among homeowners is believed to contribute to the well-being of both homeowners and their children in a number of ways.
-For example, young children of homeowners tend to have higher levels of achievement in math and reading and fewer behavioral problems (which often carry over into reduced deviant behavior in later years).
-Better social outcomes arise as parents provide a more supportive environment for their children.
-These factors, as well as many others, help
+For example, young children of homeowners tend to have higher

-7 Green, Richard K. and Michelle J. White 1997.
+&lt;sup>7 Green, Richard K. and Michelle J. White 1997.
 "Measuring the Benefits of Homeowning: Effects on Children," Journal of Urban Economics 41(3): 441-461.

-8 Harkness, J. and S. Newman, 2003.
+&lt;sup>8 Harkness, J. and S. Newman, 2003.
 "Effects of Homeownership on Children: The Role of Neighborhood Characteristics and Family Income," FRBNY Economic Policy Review.

-9 Hanushek, E., J. Kain, S. Rivkin, "The Cost of Switching Schools," Working Paper, University of Texas, 1999.
+&lt;sup>9 Hanushek, E., J. Kain, S. Rivkin, "The Cost of Switching Schools," Working Paper, University of Texas, 1999.

-10 Aaronson, D., A Note on the Benefits of Homeownership, Journal of Urban Economics, 47 (3): 356-369.
+&lt;sup>10 Aaronson, D., A Note on the Benefits of Homeownership, Journal of Urban Economics, 47 (3): 356-369.